www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/2024-09-03-fully-bootstrap-network-worker.md

     * [x] build
     * [ ] Rename existing `repo.*` to `repos.*`, because it should be easy to understand, if something is done on one repo, or if its children are processed as well.
+    * [ ] Define `shell` that creates a shell with the current directory at the project folder.
     * [ ] repo.diff
     * [ ] repo.commit.all
     * [ ] repo.commit.all.generic